 - Highest harness position : 17″ (5 harness positions)

-- Lower anchor weight limit: 25 lbs. rear facing and 30 lbs. forward facing (2014 models, 2013 are different-please read your manual to verify)
+- Lower anchor weight limit: 25 pounds rear facing and 30 pounds forward facing (2014 models, 2013 seats were different and are now expired)

 - Expiration: 9 years